How is it spread?

 - People who have spent long periods in close contact with a person with infectious TB

-- People who have a chronic illness that affects their immune system, including diabetes and HIV.
+- People who have a chronic illness that affects their immune system, including HIV.

-- People with infectious TB are kept isolated until they are no longer infectious (usually about two weeks on treatment)
+- People with infectious TB are isolated until they are no longer infectious

-- People diagnosed with latent TB infection may be offered a course of preventive treatment
+- People diagnosed with TB infection may be offered a course of preventive treatment

-- BCG vaccination gives protection against severe forms of TB in young children, and is offered to children under 5 who will be travelling to countries where TB is common; however, BCG vaccine is not routinely given in New South Wales.
+- BCG vaccination gives protection against life-threatening forms of TB in young children who will be travelling to countries where TB is common, but it is not routinely given in NSW.